blucap/BankHoldingCompanyData/README.md

 I wrote this python script to help download data from the Chicago Federal reserve, specifically from Reporting Form FR Y-9C.

-The script downloads the data for all years (if you want to), and then merges the files.
+The script processes the data for all years (if you want to), and then merges the files.
 It creates STATA output, a CSV file, and it can send the data to MYSQL.

 See this page for the source of the data: